SpareBank1/monorepo-sample/README.md

 # Monorepo
-This repo showcases how one could structure monorepos and build them with either Apache Maven or Bazel.
+This repo showcases how one could structure and build monorepos with either Apache Maven or Bazel.
 Maven is really not a monorepo-*native* build tool (e.g. lacks trustworthy incremental builds, can only build java code natively, is recursive and struggles with partial repo checkouts) but can be made good use of with some tricks